-As noted by researchers, the physical characteristics of artificial reef habitat may result in differences in the observed behavior of fish species on or around such structures in contrast to behavior observed on equivalent areas of natural hard-bottoms (Bohnsack 1989).
-Some reef structures, particularly those of higher profile, seem to yield generally higher densities of managed and non-managed pelagic and demersal species than a more widely spread lower profile, natural hard-bottom or reef (Rountree 1989).
-The fishery management implications of these differences must be recognized and taken into consideration when planning, developing, and managing artificial reefs as essential fish habitat.
+As long noted by researchers, the physical characteristics of artificial reef habitat may result in differences in the observed behavior of fish species on or around such structures in contrast to behavior observed on equivalent areas of natural hard-bottoms (Bohnsack 1989; Lindberg et al 2006).
+Some reef structures, particularly those of higher relief, seem to yield generally higher densities of managed and non-managed pelagic and demersal species than a more widely spread lower relief, natural hard-bottom or reef (Rountree 1989; Collins et al 2016, Streich et al. 2017).
+However, many fishes in Gulf of Mexico studies have been documented as older and more fecund on natural reefs (Glenn et al. 2017; Karnauskas et al. 2017).
+The fishery management implications of these differences must be recognized and taken into consideration when planning, developing, and managing artificial reefs as EFH (Lindberg and Seaman 2011).

 The proper placement of artificial materials in the marine environment can provide for the development of a healthy reef ecosystem, including intensive invertebrate communities and fish assemblages of value to both recreational and commercial fishermen.
-The effectiveness of an artificial reef in the enhancement of fishing varies and is dictated by geographical location, species targeted, stock health, and design and construction of the reef (Bohnsack 1989).
-Artificial reefs have developed an impressive track-record of providing beneficial results, as estimated in recent models and measured by fishing success for a wide range of finfish species (e.g., Pitcher et al. 2002, Gallaway et al. 2009).
-To date, artificial reefs have been chiefly employed to create specific, reliable and more accessible opportunities for recreational anglers.
-They have been used to a lesser extent to enhance commercial fishing probably because artificial reef total area is small compared to much larger, traditionally relied-upon, natural commercial fishing grounds.
+The effectiveness of an artificial reef in the enhancement of fishing varies and is dictated by geographical location, species targeted, stock health, and design and construction of the reef (Bohnsack 1989; Strelcheck et al. 2007).
+Artificial reefs have developed an impressive track record of providing beneficial results, as estimated in recent models and measured by fishing success for a wide range of finfish species (e.g., Pitcher et al. 2002, Gallaway et al. 2009).
+To date, artificial reefs have been chiefly employed to create specific, reliable, and more accessible opportunities for recreational anglers.
+They have been used to a lesser extent to enhance commercial fishing probably because artificial reef total area is small compared to much larger, traditionally reliedupon, natural commercial fishing grounds.